 Before signing up for a shared space, make sure you know what’s involved.

 Enquire about regular activities and ask if you are required to attend these events.
-If you need to work in peace, ask if there’s a dedicated quiet space where you will not be disturbed by the noise.
+If you need to work in peace, ask if there’s a dedicated quiet space where you will not be disturbed.

 2. Failing to consider the type and need of their company